Emkacf/dogecoins-faucet/README.md

 dogecoins-faucet
 ================

-You can watch this faucet in action on http://faucet.dogecoins.pl/
+You can see this faucet on http://faucet.dogecoins.pl/